pt9999/fixlang_minilib/doc/lib/math/random_ex.md

 ## module Minilib.Math.RandomEx

-Extension of `Random`, eg. generating a random integer in range, or a random array.
+Extension of `Random` module.
+For example, generating a random integer in range, or a random array.

 #### generate_I64_range: I64 -> I64 -> Random -> (I64, Random);